davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

   - **Fields (Instance Variables):** Your stomach needs to have two fields:

-    - A whole number variable to hold the current amount of food sitting in the stomach.
+    - A whole number variable to hold the current amount of food sitting in the stomach. `ingested` would be a good name for this field.
-    - A whole number variable to hold the total amount of food that has been digested.
+    - A whole number variable to hold the total amount of food that has been digested. `digested` would be a good name for this field.

       ```java
       private dataType fieldName;